Skip to main content

 • sizes: Defines the viewport sizes and corresponding image widths to determine which image source to use based on the available space.
 It consists of two parts:

-• (max-width: 63.9375em) 100vw: If the viewport width is less than or equal to 63.9375em (around 1023px), the image will take up the full viewport width (100vw).
+• (max-width: 63.9375em) 100vw: If the viewport width is less than or equal to 63.9375em (around 1023px), The image will take up the full viewport width (100vw).

-• (min-width: 64em) 750px: If the viewport width is greater than or equal to 64em (around 1024px), the image will have a fixed width of 750px.
+• (min-width: 64em) 750px: If the viewport width is greater than or equal to 64em (around 1024px), The image will have a fixed width of 750px.

 • srcset: Specifies a list of image sources with their corresponding widths, separated by commas.
 This allows the browser to choose the most appropriate image is closest to the width descriptor source based on the device's pixel density and viewport width.
 Each source is followed by its intended width in pixels (w unit).